cb-agr/agriPlot/README.md

 ```

 **Description**
-This function takes a fieldBookLL and converts it to a Spatial Points Data Frame (i.e.SDPF) using the library sp.
+This function takes a fieldBookLL and converts it to a Spatial Points Data Frame (i.e.SDPF) using the library spatial points.
 This is an important transition in the workflow as the fieldBook is now a spatial object.
 This allows for more advanced spatial analysis/operations to be exectuted.

 **Arguments**